glossary

 Why this label helps

 The label helps separate official federal routing from state-based exchanges and private sites.
-That separation matters when a user moves or is checking state-specific instructions.
+That separation matters when you move or is checking state-specific instructions.

 What to verify